 Kids are still kids, even during a pandemic – they play, they get sick and sometimes they get hurt.
 We spoke to Dr. Angela Dangvu, a CHOC pediatrician, about what parents can do to keep kids safe this summer.

-With no vaccine currently available, the best way to prevent illness is to avoid being exposed.
+The best way to prevent illness from COVID-19 is to avoid being exposed.
 In addition to practicing proper handwashing, people should watch for symptoms and avoid going out if they feel ill.
 When outside the home, people should physically distance from others whenever possible, and wear a face covering.
 The Centers for Disease Control and Prevention recommends the use of cloth face coverings in public for those over age 2.
-The governor of California has mandated that face coverings be worn by the general public when outside the home.
-Read the full order, including exemptions, here.

 Be safe around water